leverj/market-maker/design.md

 ###Order
 - a buy or sell (side), in terms of an AssetPair
-- specified as an amount of a primary Asset in terms of the secondary Asset price.
+- specified as a quantity of a primary Asset in terms of the secondary Asset price.
 Examples:
   - BUY 10 LEV for 0.28 ETH each
   - SELL 200 LEV for 0.22 ETH each